-Understand the Management of mixed tenure developments 1.1 Describe the different tenures available in different developments.
-1.2 Explain management implications associated with mixed tenure schemes.
-1.3 Summarise the roles and responsibilities of intermediate landlords, especially those who are also landlords to affordable housing leaseholders.
-1.4 Explain the difference between FRI (Full repair and insure) and IRI (Internal repair and insure) commercial leases and their impact on building management.
-1.5 Describe who is liable for various service charges.
-1.6 Explain capped service charges for certain dwellings and how this impact on overall financial management.
-1.7 Explain how mixed tenure properties can impact on Section 20 consultation procedures and timescales.
-1.8 Explain the responsibilities of the client for wider estate management including possible management of the public realm and associated facilities.
-Learning outcomes The learner will Assessment criteria The learner can: Indicative content Understand the Management of mixed tenure Describe the different tenures available in different developments.
+Learning outcomes Assessment criteria Indicative content The learner will The learner can: Understand the Management of mixed tenure developments Describe the different tenures available in different developments.
 Explain management implications associated with mixed tenure schemes.
 Summarise the roles and responsibilities of intermediate landlords, especially those who are also landlords to affordable housing leaseholders.
 Explain the difference between FRI (Full repair and insure) and IRI (Internal repair and insure) commercial leases and their impact on building management.
 Describe who is liable for various service charges.
 Explain capped service charges for certain dwellings and how this impact on overall financial management.
-Explain how mixed tenure properties can impact on Section 20 consultation procedures and timescales.
-Explain the responsibilities of the client for wider estate management including possible management Play areascar parking

-Learning outcomes The learner will Assessment criteria The learner can: Indicative content The learner will 2.
-Understand social neighbourhood management The learner can: 2.1 Explain the implications of sub leases and weekly tenancy agreements on the management of the overall scheme.
+1.7 Explain how mixed tenure properties can impact on Section 20 consultation procedures and timescales.
+1.8 Explain the responsibilities of the client for wider estate management including possible management of the public realm and associated facilities.
+1.7 Could include: • Play areas • car parking • private roads Understand social neighbourhood management 2.1 Explain the implications of sub leases and weekly tenancy agreements on the management of the overall scheme.
 2.2 Describe how landlords and managing agents work with Registered Providers, housing associations, Arms-Length Management Organisations (ALMOs), local authority and tenant associations.

-Learning outcomes The learner will essment criteria learner can: Indicative content 3.
-Understand affordable housing 3.1 Explain how the legal arrangements of social housing differ from general leasehold properties. management 3.2 Explain how the Homes and Communities Agency works including their service standards.
+Understand affordable housing management 3.1 Explain how the legal arrangements of social housing differ from general leasehold properties. nousing management 3.2 Explain how the Homes and Communities Agency works including their service standards.
 3.3 Describe funding structures for social housing development.
 3.4 Explain how housing associations/Registered Providers and their governance work.
 3.5 Describe the different requirements of leasehold, assured, assured shorthold, flexible and secure tenancies.
 3.6 Describe the purpose of affordable housing schemes for 'home buy' and shared ownership.
 3.7 Explain the tenant complaints handling procedures and the work of the Housing Ombudsman.
 3.8 Describe the limits imposed on service charges to leaseholders under the right to buy and right to acquire regulations.
 3.9 Describe how and when mandatory and discretionary reduction of service charges may apply.
 3.10 Explain how extra-contractual payment options may be offered and operated, including equity share, equity loan and buyback procedures.

-Learning outcomes The learner will Assessment criteria The learner can: Indicative content 3.
-Understand affordable housing management 3.11 Explain staircasing rights and procedures (both upwards and downwards).
+3.11 Explain staircasing rights and procedures (both upwards and downwards).
 3.12 Describe how housing associations, as shareholders, can contribute to the governance of Residents' Management Companies (RMCs).

-3.13 Describe the role and power of the Rent Officer.
+a cotting otariaaras 3.13 Describe the role and power of the Rent Officer.
 3.14 Describe social housing providers customer service best practices.
 3.15 Summarise the Decent Homes Standard 3.16 Explain the framework for setting service charges within the affordable housing framework.
 3.17 Outline the operation of Section 20 consultation within a partnering and European procurement framework.

-Learning outcomes The learner will ne learner can: 4. vulnerable and difficult resident's Describe the support and enforcement frameworks available to property managers.
-2 Outline the requirements of the Equality Act 2010. management 3 Explain the protected characteristics of individuals in relation to discrimination and the implications for property managers.
-4 Explain how to support tenants with known vulnerabilities or special adaptations of the building.
-5 Describe the role of social housing providers in working with multi-agency partners to address anti- social behaviour 6 Describe how enforcement action can be taken against those residents presenting unacceptable behaviour or otherwise breaching covenants.
+4. Understand vulnerable and difficult resident's 4.1 Describe the support and enforcement frameworks available to property managers. management 4.2 Outline the requirements of the Equality Act 2010.
+4.3 Explain the protected characteristics of individuals in relation to discrimination and the implications for property managers.
+4.4 Explain how to support tenants with known vulnerabilities or special adaptations of the building.
+4.5 Describe the role of social housing providers in working with multi-agency partners to address anti-social behaviour 4.6 Describe how enforcement action can be taken against those residents presenting unacceptable behaviour or otherwise breaching covenants.